 A: If your athlete has taken their baseline testing through the A Step aHead initiative, you will not receive a copy of your athlete’s test.
 Baseline tests results are housed in a database that is managed by Dr. Elizabeth Pieroth.
 Dr. Pieroth is a Board Certified Clinical Neuropsychologist.
 Dr. Pieroth has extensive experience in the evaluation of traumatic brain injury and sports-related concussion.
 She has been involved in the assessment of players in the National Hockey League since 1997 and is the Head Injury/Concussion consultant to the Chicago Bears, Chicago Blackhawks, Chicago White Sox, Chicago Fire and Northwestern University.

 If your child sustains a concussion and you would like a copy of your test sent to another physician experienced in treating concussions, please contact Dr. Pieroth’s office at (847) 503-4361.

 Q: MY CHILD HAS TAKEN A BASELINE ImPACT TEST AND HAS NOW SUSTAINED A CONCUSSION.
 WHAT ARE OUR NEXT STEPS?

 A: If your child sustains a concussion, remove the athlete from play and ensure that the athlete is evaluated by a healthcare professional experienced in evaluating concussions.
-If for any reason you think your son or daughter may have a sustained a blow to the head or body after taking this baseline concussion test, it is strongly recommended that he or she seek medical care from a Primary Care Physician, the Emergency Room, or the clinicians at NorthShore University HealthSystem.
+If for any reason you think your son or daughter may have a sustained a blow to the head or body after taking this baseline concussion test, it is strongly recommended that he or she seek medical care from a Primary Care Physician or the Emergency Room.

 Q: IF MY CHILD SUSTAINS A CONCUSSION, WILL THEIR POST-CONCUSSION TEST BE COVERED BY INSURANCE?